Skip to main content

 Litera Compare

-Litera Compare is built for legal document comparison and enterprise review.
-It fits firms and legal teams that need specialist workflows rather than a quick public upload tool.
+Litera Compare is built for law firms and legal teams.
+It supports secure review work that should not go through a public upload tool.

 iLovePDF